Topeka High School: Campus

 The 1931 campus is a stunning, three-story Gothic building of almost 278,000 square feet designed by Thomas W. Williamson, a 1907 graduate of Topeka High School.

 Notable architecture includes an ornate bell tower, which rises 165 feet over the main building entrance and contains an 18-note Deagan tubular tower chime.
 In 1974, the tower was rededicated in honor of Thomas Williamson.

 The library was modeled after the Great Hall at Hampton Court Palace.
 Much of the wood shelving is hand-carved, and the ceiling is hand-painted.
 The original chairs, now 75 years old, remain in the library and have been restored by the Topeka High School Historical Society.

 The 1931 building was fitted with a water supply and drain for a pool, though rising costs and concerns about segregation delayed the pool's construction until 1957.
 In 2005, the 20-yard swimming pool located underneath the gym was closed and converted into Laney Gym (after former swim coach Chet Laney).
 It is used for P.E. classes and wrestling.
 An additional gym was constructed on the soccer field located on the northwest side of the school where JV basketball games, Freshman basketball games, and volleyball games are played.
 Varsity basketball continues to be played in the "Dungeon."

 The school building contains 4 fireplaces, and a greenhouse built in the late 1970s.

 In 2000, the school installed air conditioning.

 Topeka High School was listed on the National Register of Historic Places in September 2005.

 Academics

-Topeka High School was designated a Blue Ribbon School in the 1988–89 school year.

 In 1988, Topeka High School was selected as a Blue Ribbon School.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.